2021 McNeese State Cowboys football team

-The 2021 McNeese State Cowboys football team represented McNeese State University as a members of the Southland Conference during the 2021 NCAA Division I FCS football season.
-The Cowboys were led by first-year head coach Frank Wilson.
-They played their home games at Cowboy Stadium.
+The 2021 McNeese State Cowboys football team represented McNeese State University as a member of the Southland Conference during the 2021 NCAA Division I FCS football season.
+Led by Frank Wilson in his second and final season as head coach, the Cowboys compiled an overall record of 4–7 with a mark of 3–5 in conference play, tying for fourth place in the Southland.
+McNeese State played home games at Cowboy Stadium in Lake Charles, Louisiana.

-Previous season

-The Cowboys finished the 2020 season with a 3–4 record, 2-4 in Southland play, during the shortened season due to the COVID-19 pandemic.
-As McNeese State decided to play during the scheduled FCS season in the spring, their schedule only consisted of FCS teams, including all teams who chose to play in the spring from the Southland, and Tarleton State.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll in July 2021.
 The Cowboys were picked to finish fourth in the conference.
 In addition, six Cowboys were chosen to the Preseason All-Southland Team.